 - I worry about a closed shop: When there are only a small number of events and influential people, then things can get emotional because everyone feels like they are competing for scarce resources such as sponsorship and attendees.

 - I worry about who we will become: Entrepreneurship is the lifeblood of a growing economy and as our large societal institutions and structures increasingly fail us, we will need a thriving startup ecosystem to solve the next big problems in the economy and society.
 Currently, the lack of role models means that new startups have to make a lot of the same mistakes over and over again.

 The startups that we create in New Zealand will be a function of the values that are latent in the startup community ecosystem.
 Context can be decisive in setting the conditions for ideas, people and businesses to thrive.
 Overall, I’m cautiously optimistic and excited about the next few years as the NZ ecosystem matures and gels into a connected ecosystem.
 I have a feeling that I’m not alone in wanting to be part of a wider community that is building something open, transparent, connected, and welcoming.

-There is a growing conversation in New Zealand about startup community values with people like Dan Khan of Zero Point Ventures, Pascale Hyboud-Peron of Venture Center, Lenz Gschwendtner of Iwantmyname, Colart Miles of Velox Innovation, and Dave Moskovitz of Angel HQ all starting to question what type of communities we want to create.
+There is a growing conversation in New Zealand about startup community values with people like Dan Khan of Zero Point Ventures, Pascale Hyboud-Peron of Venture Center, Lenz Gschwendtner of Iwantmyname, Colart Miles, and Dave Moskovitz of Angel HQ all starting to question what type of communities we want to create.
 The conversation is building on Twitter with people suggesting things that they want to see in the tech community on #StartupCommunityValues.